SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 [slide]
 # Import Multiple Objects to XML

-Similarly to how we exported a list of objects, you can also import from XML to Java.
+Similarly to how we exported a list of objects, we can also import from XML to Java.

 **XMLParser.java**
 ```java